 We received a radio message that our sister ship, USS Westchester County, LST-1167, had been mined while serving with the Mobile Riverine Force near My Tho.
 We were ordered to relieve her so our Bold Dragon support ended on November 7th.

-I mentioned talking briefly with Abe on Washtenaw during Bold Dragon.
+I mentioned talking briefly with Abe aboard Washtenaw during Operation Bold Dragon.
 That was the last time I saw him.
-A few years later when all the news stations were panning parts of the newly built Vietnam Memorial "wall", I thought I saw his name.
+A few years later, when all the news stations were panning parts of the newly built Vietnam Memorial "wall" in D.C., I thought I saw his name.
 I remembered him telling me that upon completing BUD/S, they were told that 80% of the SEALs sent to Vietnam were coming back in body bags.
 In the early 90's I bought a book which listed all SEAL and UDT kia's.
 His name was not on the list.
 When I discovered the internet site listing all names on the wall, I found his name, but it turned out to be someone who served in the Army!
 The 80% kia story was apparently just one last attempt at weeding out the quitters, as relatively few SEALs died in Vietnam.
 It worked, as Abe said one guy did quit; he claimed he just wanted to prove he could make it through BUD/S. Now I wonder if Abe ever fulfilled his goal of starting a dive shop on the east coast!

 As an update "Abe" has been found, but too late to make contact.
 His obituary can be read here.
 He went into a long and varied law enforcement career, so no dive shop!